- Fact Sheet

 On child welfare, SWD and NGOs provide a wide range of day and residential care services for children and young persons who are in need of care or protection.
 The means-tested Kindergarten and Child Care Centre Fee Remission Scheme administered by the Student Finance Office of the Working Family and Student Financial Assistance Agency helps families with social needs place their children in full day child care centres.

-Together with Accredited Bodies for adoption services, the Adoption Unit arranges local and overseas adoption.
+Together with Accredited Bodies for adoption services, the Adoption Unit arranges local and overseas adoption for children awaiting adoption.
 The Central Foster Care Unit promotes and co-ordinates the recruitment of foster homes as well as co-ordinates the foster care agencies to provide foster care for needy children.

 Through a wide range of educational and promotional programmes, family life education aims to enhance family functioning, strengthen family relationship and prevent family breakdown.
 A Family Life Education Resource Centre provides the related multi-media resource materials in promoting the service.